Skip to content

 Response: { data: { ... }, timestamp: ..., path: ... }

-Note: When using postHandle, pagination and filters are not available (you must implement them manually if needed).
+Note: When using postHandle, automatic pagination and filters are not available (you must implement them manually if needed).

 Handler Configuration